Saturday, August 19, 2006

 Jim Acker, Bret Boone, Shawn Boskie, Darren Bragg, Dave Burba, Keith Comstock, Freddy Garcia, Giomar Guevara, Lee Guetterman, Felix Hernandez, Brian R. Hunter, Randy Johnson, Jim Lewis, Quinn Mack, Paul Mitchell, Erik Plantenberg, Paul Spoljaric, Bob Stoddard, Steve Trout, Milt Wilcox

-Rich Aurilia, Welington Castillo, Scott Davison, Steve Delabar, Joe Decker, Greg Erardi, Dave Fleming, Rickey Henderson, Masao Kida, Wade LeBlanc, Bobby Livingston, Bill McGuire, Mike Morgan, Brandon Morrow, Ron Musselman, Miguel Ojeda, Humberto Quintero, Dan Rohrmeier, Brick Smith, Ian Snell, Mark Trumbo, Wayne Twitchell
+Rich Aurilia, Welington Castillo, Scott Davison, Chase De Jong, Steve Delabar, Joe Decker, Greg Erardi, Dave Fleming, Rickey Henderson, Masao Kida, Wade LeBlanc, Bobby Livingston, Bill McGuire, Mike Morgan, Brandon Morrow, Ron Musselman, Miguel Ojeda, Humberto Quintero, Dan Rohrmeier, Brick Smith, Ian Snell, Mark Trumbo, Wayne Twitchell

 Abraham Almonte, Bud Black, Doug Creek, Lee Guetterman, Brian Holman, Cesar Jimenez, Odell Jones, Justin Kaye, Cliff Lee, Gary Matthews, Shawn O'Malley, Jose Paniagua, Oliver Perez, Gaylord Perry, Michael Pineda, Leroy Stanton, Jamal Strong, Dale Sveum, Jeff Weaver, Chris Widger